How To Directly Recruit a Software Professional

 A specialised niche job board has extra features such as:

 Require candidates to answer questions online during the application process.

-Enables you to explicitly indicate your mandatory and desirable skills.
+Enables you to explicitly indicate the mandatory and desirable skills required for the vacancy.
 This allows highly accurate matching to candidate profiles.

 Checks your advert for clarity.